Echo360 (EchoVideo): Student Guide

 Sample embedded media in Canvas

 Transcripts and Closed Captions.
-Echo360 is compliant and provides a transcript and captions (if you don't see it request it from your instructor), if a video has a transcript you will see a document icon in the overlay of the video player, if you need Closed Captions (CC) click the CC button, see this article "Turning on Closed Captions".
+EchoVideo is compliant and provides a transcript and captions.
+If a video has a transcript you will see a transcript icon in the overlay of the video player, if you need Closed Captions (CC) click the CC button.
+Note: If you don't see captions request it from your instructor.

 How do I View or Participate in Discussion in the Embedded Player

-Access Echo360 in the course navigation in Canvas, the location of the Echo360 tab will depend on your instructor.
-The Classes List page displays all content your instructor has made available for your class (icons defined below) and a Course toolbar (right of your screen.)
+Access EchoVideo in the course navigation in Canvas, the location of it in the menu will depend on your instructor.
+The main page/Classes List page displays all content your instructor has made available for you.
+Each class represents a media icon depending on what your instructor has published.
+The class media icons are defined below.

 Understanding the Media Icons on the Class list page

-Black media icon: The media has been opened at least once (it does not indicate that its been watched.)
+There is a video recording published to a class, it simply means that you have opened the class at least once (it does not indicate that its been watched.)

 EchoVideo: Overview: Student Class List